swagger-api/swagger-inflector/README.md

 Inflector uses the following libraries:

- - Swagger models for the swagger definition
+ - swagger models for the swagger definition
  - Jackson for JSON processing
- - Jersey 2.6 for REST
+ - Jersey 2.26 for REST
- - Minimum Java 7
+ - Minimum Java 8

 ### Integration